About.Ag

 When Selling Silver or Gold

 When selling, you will pay federal tax if you receive more than you original paid.
-As of this writing, gold, silver, and platinum bullion (and any type of coins) are treated as collectibles, which means that gains are usually at the 'Collectibles' rate of 28% (it gets reported on the 1040 Schedule D).
+As of this writing, gold, silver, and platinum bullion (and any type of coins) are treated as collectibles.
+That means that gains (your "profit") are usually treated as income, and but if it is a long-term gain the maximum rate would be 28% (it gets reported on the 1040 Schedule D).

 The price that you original paid (including any commissions, fees, etc.) is normally your 'basis', which is used to determine if you made a gain or a loss.
 If you sell for more than that, you pay the 28% capital gains rate (however, if you would have a lower tax rate if the capital gains were treated as income, that lower rate will apply).
 Also, if the gain is short-term (you bought it less than 1 year before selling it), you are taxed at your normal income tax rate.